spell-music/csound-expression/README.md

 News
 -----------------------------

 **The 5.2 is out.
-Virtual pedalboards, arrays, new OSC, full support for mono synthesizers, patch skins**
+Virtual pedalboards, arrays, new OSC, full support for mono synthesizers, patch skins, all GEN-routines are implemented**

 **New features:**